munificent/craftinginterpreters/book/calls-and-functions.md

 ^code vm-include-object (2 before, 1 after)

-Phew, that was a long hike.
-It's time to turn around, look down the trail, and see how far we've come.
+That was a lot of material to work through, but we did it!
 Type this in and try it out:

 ```lox
 fun fib(n) {